 Stucco siding

 Stucco comes with an average price of about $8 per square foot for materials, equipment and labor, according to HomeAdvisor.
-That price does go down slightly if your house is large, reaching a low of about $4.50 per square foot for homes of at least 5,000 square feet.
-If you live in warmer areas, this might be the material that works best, as it helps retain the cool air while blocking out the heat.
+If you live in warmer areas, this might be the material that works best, as it helps block the heat.

 Wood siding

-Wood clapboard is made from trees including pine and spruce, and priced accordingly.
+Wood clapboard is made from trees, including pine and spruce, and priced accordingly.
 This siding can typically start at around $1 per square foot and goes up to $15 per square foot, depending on the type of wood, according to HomeAdvisor.
-The standard installation price is about $2 to $5 per square foot.
 In total, it’ll likely be more expensive than either vinyl or metal.
 It may also require more maintenance, including regular staining, to keep it looking its best.

 Before you start filling out credit applications or even selecting your contractor, here are five important steps to follow: